usnistgov/ARIAC_docs/docs/competition/orders.rst

 - The parts needed to complete the task are located on AGV 3.

-- A purple regulator should be installed at the specified pose (relative to the insert's coordinate frame) in the direction of the specfied unit vector (also relative to the insert frame).
+- A purple regulator should be installed at the specified pose (relative to the insert's coordinate frame) in the direction of the specified unit vector (also relative to the insert frame).

 .. code-block:: yaml
   :caption: Example of an assembly task description.